You want smart political talk without the meltdowns?

 How about a buck?

-How about uh you didn't do anything?
+How about you didn't do anything?

-I'll give you a do five dollars.
+I'll give you a dollar.

-I mean, even the beggars prices went up.
+I mean, even the beggars' prices went up.

 Anyway, let me get back to our phones.